o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gems-intro.md

+description: ' Use &ALYlong; cloud gems to add &AWS; cloud-connected functionality to your game. '
+slug: cloud-canvas-cloud-gems-intro
+title: Cloud Gems
+---
 # Cloud Gems<a name="cloud-canvas-cloud-gems-intro"></a>

 A cloud gem is an individual package of specific cloud\-connected functionality, assets, and AWS resource definitions\.
 A cloud gem includes everything required for you to add cloud\-connected functionality to your project\.